vanGoghhh/tp/docs/UserGuide.md

 Symbols/Font   | Explanation
 ---------------|------------------------------------
-**`command`**  | A grey highlight means that you can type the words into *CANdidates* and it will start performing tasks.
+`command`      | A string that is highlighted in grey indicates that the string is related to a command.
+It could be a command format, a full command or part of a command .
-{*description*}|
+{*Description*}| Curly braces indicates a variable field that is described by *Description*.
+This is used to display results of commands that depend on a specific user's data.
+For example, the number of jobs in the list is variable and would depend on the specific user, hence this will be represented as {*Number of jobs*} in this User Guide.
-:black_nib:    | This gives an example of how to use the feature.
+:black_nib:    | An example of how to use the feature.
-:memo:         | This gives additional comments on the section being explained.
+:memo:         | Additional comments on the section or sub-section being explained.
-:bulb:         | There are additional tips that you can keep in mind when exploring the section.
+:bulb:         | Useful tips that you can keep in mind when exploring the application or this document.
-:exclamation:  | These are precautions you need to take note of when using the application.
+:exclamation:  | Precautions you should take note of when using the application.

 ### 2.3 Understanding the CANdidates GUI
 The figure below shows an annotated version of the GUI, to help you in understanding some of the technical terms used regarding our GUI.